Payment method tokenization

 Stripe also provides tokenization features on different payment resources.
 We recommend that merchants use Stripe's integration guides to help setup secure collection of customer's payment data.
 Ansa recommends using the Stripe SetupIntent flow with either the Card Element or the Payment Element to collect payment information for future use.

-Third party tokenization service provider
+Third party tokenization services

 Merchants can use third-party tokenization services that are PCI DSS compliant to securely collect and forward payment data to payment service providers.
 Ansa integrates with third-party tokenization services and payment service providers to use tokens that have been created, without directly accessing any sensitive data.